jlamb6/malcolm-lamb-blog/src/pages/blog/2021-10-07-esoteric-reflections-on-a-burgeoning-obsession.md

 title: Esoteric Reflections on a Burgeoning Obsession
 date: 2021-10-07T17:36:45.221Z
-description: "Unfortunately, this will not be the last time that I ramble about Digibro on this blog. "
+description: "Unfortunately, this will not be the last time that I ramble about a relatively obscure anime Youtuber on this blog. "
 featuredimage: /img/digibro-avatar.jpg
 tags: []
 ---